 By JASON SHREDER

-Jason Shreder, owner of local whitewater company Zoo Town Surfers.
-I love Missoula, the great community, and all the awesome water that surrounds it.
-I’m constantly moving and 90% of that movement involves kayaking, rafting, working, and hanging out with my awesomely supportive girlfriend and dogs.
+Jason Shreder is the owner of local whitewater company Zoo Town Surfers.
+He loves Missoula, the great community, and all the awesome water that surrounds it.
+He’s constantly moving and 90% of that movement involves kayaking, rafting, working, and hanging out with his awesomely supportive girlfriend and dogs.